ibm-cloud-architecture/refarch-privatecloud/InstallCloudFoundryOnPrem.md

   * **|tee deploy.log** Copy all output to deploy.log for later troubleshooting and redirect stderr to stdout to capture it as well.

+  *Deployment could take 90 minutes or longer to complete.*

 ## Configure the DNS

   Create an `A` Record in the DNS pointing to hte IP address of your ha_proxy (which was defined in your uiconfig-csplab.yml file) with a hostname of \*.bluemix.csplab.local and another for \*.bluemix.csplab.local